 All pupils are entitled to access the RE curriculum at Moor Hall.
 Parents have the right to withdraw their child from this curriculum area.

 The RE curriculum at Moor Hall follows the Birmingham Agreed Syllabus.
 Across each phase (KS1, LKS2 and UKS2) pupils explore all of the 24 dispositions set out in the Syllabus through learning about religion as well as learning from religion.

 RE is taught in units; each class will focus on 2 dispositions each half term.
 The curriculum is designed so that each of the dispositions is revisited at a deeper level in higher year groups.
 As our school community is majority Christian, this is reflected in our RE curriculum.
-Other world religions, reflecting our school community, local and the wider communities, are introduced through learning about different religious beliefs in the context of the dispositions.
+Other world religions and non-religious worldviews that reflect our school community, local and the wider communities, are introduced through the context of the different dispositions.
 Each year group also has a focused unit on one of the 6 main world religions (Christianity, Islam, Sikhism, Hinduism, Judaism, Buddhism) with opportunities to either visit a place of worship or speak to someone from that religious tradition.

 The curriculum provides the opportunity to:

 British Values are an integral part of the RE curriculum.
 Pupils explore religious beliefs and the impact of those beliefs on followers of that religious tradition.
 They then make connections to their own life experience and understanding of the world, reflecting on their personal beliefs.
 These skills promote individual opinions, tolerance and mutual respect of the opinions and beliefs of others and an appreciation of democracy and the rule of law.